pazcharles02/OBS-and-Twitch-Livestreaming/docs/configuration.md

 # Creating your server
 {: .no_toc }

-Just the Docs has some specific configuration parameters that can be defined in your Jekyll site's _config.yml file.
+You need to create the server to be able to store your website files.
 {: .fs-6 .fw-300 }

-## Table of contents
-{: .no_toc .text-delta }

-1. TOC
-{:toc}

 ---

-## Task One – Creating Your Server
+## Creating Your Server

 The first step to hosting a website is creating the server that will store the sites files.
 Currently, the best server for small websites is the $5/month plan on Digital Ocean.